What Other Jobs Can a Medical Assistant Apply For?

 Surgical Technologist Salaries

-According to the BLS, the average hourly wage for surgical technologists is almost $26, with an annual average salary* of about $54,000.
-However, surgical technologists in the top 90th percentile can earn as much as $36 an hour with an annual salary* of $76,000.
+According to the BLS, the average hourly wage for surgical technologists is almost $28, with an annual average salary* of about $58,000.

 Surgical Technologist Job Outlook